 This course is designed for engineers, scientists, operators, and managers interested in utilizing AI-based methods for condition monitoring and prognostics in industrial systems and high-value assets.
 Participants will learn to identify common failure causes and predict Remaining Useful Life (RUL) using historical data, involving tasks such as data processing, feature selection, model development, and uncertainty quantification.
 Led by experienced professionals from industry and academia, the course covers the basics of prognostics and introduces various AI methods, including deep learning.
 It represents state-of-the-art AI-driven prognostic techniques, advanced signal processing, and feature engineering methods.

 Batteries and battery technology are vital for achieving sustainable transportation and climate-neutral goals.
 As concerns over retired batteries are growing and companies in the battery or electric vehicle ecosystem need appropriate business strategies and framework to work with.This course aims to help participants with a deep understanding of battery circularity within the context of circular business models.
 Participants will gain the knowledge and skills necessary to design and implement circular business models and strategies in the battery and electric vehicle industry, considering both individual company specific and ecosystem-wide perspectives.
 Participants will gain the ability to navigate the complexities of transitioning towards circularity and green transition in the industry.The course includes a project work to develop a digitally enabled circular business model based on real-world problems.
 Course content Battery second life and circularity Barriers and enablers of battery circularity Circular business models Ecosystem management Pathways for circular transformation Design principles for battery circularity Role of advanced digital technologies Learning outcomes After completing the course, the student shall be able to: Describe the concept of battery circularity and its importance in achieving sustainability goals.
 Examine and explain the characteristics and differences of different types of circular business models and required collaboration forms in the battery- and electric vehicle- industry.
 Analyze key factors that are influencing design and implement circular business models based on specific individual company and its ecosystem contexts.
 Analyze key stakeholders and develop ecosystem management strategies for designing and implementing circular business models.
 Explain the role of digitalization, design, and policies to design and implement circular business models.
 Plan and design a digitally enabled circular business model that is suitable for a given battery circularity problem.
 Examples of professional roles that will benefit from this course are sustainability managers, battery technology engineers, business development managers, circular developers, product developers, environmental engineers, material engineers, supply chain engineers or managers, battery specialists, circular economy specialists, etc. This course is given by Mälardalen university in cooperation with Luleå University of Technology.
-Start and end dates are preliminary.
-Scheduled online seminars Two online meetings; one in the beginning of the course in March and one at the end of the course.
-Specific dates will be presented soon.
-Study effort: 80 hours
+Scheduled online seminars March 23rd 2025 at 8:30 - 10:30 (course start) April 29th 2025 at 10:00 - 11:30 (online seminar) June 3rd 2025 at 9:00 - 12:00 (project presentations and course ending) Study effort: 80 hours

 This course has flexible start and you may join until December 8, 2024.
 The course is designed for you who wants to learn more about functional safety of battery management systems.
 The course will also cover other aspects of safety such as fire safety in relation to Rechargeable Energy Storage Systems (RESS) and associated battery management systems.
 In the course you will be able to develop skills in principles of Battery Management Systems, Functional Safety as well as of other aspects of safety such as Fire Safety, hazard identification, hazard analysis and risk assessment in relation to battery management systems.
 It also aims to provide a broader understanding of the multifaceted nature of safety.
 The course takes about 80 hours to complete and you can do it at your own pace.
 There are two scheduled meetings: One after five weeks to resolve any queries and another at the end of the course for the course evaluation.
 The date and time will be provided within a week of starting of course.
 Target GroupThis course is primarily intended for engineers that need to ensure that battery management systems are safe, reliable, and compliant with industry standards.
 The course is suitable for individuals with backgrounds in for example functional safety, battery systems, automotive or risk assessment.
 Entry requirements120 university credits of which at least 7.5 credits in software engineering and 7.5 credits in safety-critical systems engineering or 60 university credits in engineering/technology and at least 2 years of full-time professional experience from a relevant area within industry or working life experience regarding application of functional safety standards in the automotive domain or in other domains.
 The experience could be validated via a recommendation letter of a manager stating the involvement of the student in the development of functional safety artefacts.
 Proficiency in English is also required, equivalent to English Level 6.